A New Look at the Position Operator in Quantum Theory: Experimental consequences of WPS in standard theory

 As follows from these remarks, in Theory A it is assumed that with a good accuracy we can treat photons as propagating in empty space.
 It is also reasonable to expect (see the discussion in the next section) that photons from distant stars practically do not interact with each other.
 Hence the effect of WPS can be considered for each photon independently and the results of the preceding sections make it possible to understand what experimental consequences of WPS are.

 A question arises what can be said about characteristics of photons coming to Earth from distance objects.
-Since wave lengths of such photons are typically much less than characteristic dimensions of obstacles one might think that the radiation of stars can be described in the geometrical optics approximation.
+Since wave lengths of such photons are typically much less than all characteristic dimensions in question one might think that the radiation of stars can be described in the geometrical optics approximation.
 As discussed in Sec. \ref{geom}, this approximation is similar to semiclassical approximation in quantum theory.
 This poses a question whether this radiation can be approximately treated as a collection of photons moving along classical trajectories.
+However, as noted below, not all photons in the radiation can be treated in such a way.

-Consider, for example, the Lyman transition $2P\to 1S$ in the hydrogen atom on the Sun.
-In this case the mean energy of the photon is $E_0=10.2eV$, its wave length is $\lambda=121.6nm$ and the lifetime is $\tau=1.6\cdot 10^{-9}s$.
-The phrase that the lifetime is $\tau$ is interpreted such that the uncertainty of the energy is $\hbar/\tau$, the uncertainty of the longitudinal momentum is $\hbar/c\tau$ and $b$ is of the order of $c\tau\approx 0.48m$.
+Consider, for example, the Lyman transition $2P\to 1S$ in the hydrogen atom, which plays an important role in the star radiation.
+We first consider the case when the atom is at rest.
+Then the mean energy of the photon is $E_0=10.2eV$, its wave length is $\lambda=121.6nm$ and the lifetime is $\tau=1.6\cdot 10^{-9}s$.
+The phrase that the lifetime is $\tau$ is interpreted such that the uncertainty of the energy is $\hbar/\tau$.
+This implies that the uncertainty of the momentum magnitude is $\hbar/c\tau$ and $b$ is of the order of $c\tau\approx 0.48m$.
 In this case the photon has a very narrow energy distribution since the mean value of the momentum $p_0=E_0/c$ satisfies the condition $p_0b\gg \hbar$.
-At the same time, since the orbital angular momentum of the photon is a small quantity, the direction of the photon momentum cannot be semiclassical.
-Qualitative features of such situations can be described by the following model.
+At the same time, since the orbital angular momentum of the photon is a small quantity, the function $f(\theta)=f({\bf p}/p)$ in Eq. (\ref{FG}) has the same order of magnitude at all angles and the direction of the photon momentum cannot be semiclassical.
+If the atom is not at rest those conclusions remain valid because typically the speed of the atom is much less than $c$.